Meals and Lodgings

 ||Shop in Waikiki and in the Greater Honolulu Area

-Waikiki is a great place to shop and offers prestigious retailers such as Tiffany & Co., Chanel, Gucci and Louis Vuitton as well as more modest stores such as the ever-present ABC Stores and the world-famous International Market Place.
+Waikiki is a great place to shop and offers prestigious retailers such as Tiffany & Co., Chanel, Gucci and Louis Vuitton as well as more modest stores such as the ever-present ABC Stores.
 The Royal Hawaiian Shopping Center contains 150 stores and restaurants on four levels.
 Ala Moana Shopping Center, located in the heart of Honolulu, is one of the largest open-air shopping centers in the world with more than 200 stores to meet your every need.
 The Center is recognized as having the flagship stores for most major international, national and local retailers.
 Other nearby malls in Honolulu to shop at include Aloha Tower Marketplace; Ward Warehouse and Ward Center, across from Fisherman’s Wharf; and Kahala Mall in Kahala.

 The Waikiki Aquarium's exhibits, programs, and research focus on the aquatic life of Hawaii and the tropical Pacific.
 Over 3,500 marine animals in our exhibits represent more than 500 species of aquatic animals and plants.
 Every year, 330,000 people including 30,000 school age children visit.
 It has been designated as the Coastal Ecosystem Learning Center for the Pacific Island Region of the Coastal America Partnership.